2005 Pacific hurricane season: Hurricane Kenneth

+The remnants of Kenneth caused flooding in Hawaii.
+Peak rainfall totals on Oahu included reports of up to 12 in.
+Rains caused the Kaukonahua Stream to burst its banks and Lake Wilson to overflow behind the Wahiawa Dam.
+The rainfall produced up to 1 ft of water on Pali Highway, leading to surface runoff which flooded a few homes.
+On Kauai, flooding occurred on the Hanalei River, which resulted in the closure of the Kuhio Highway at the Hanalei Bridge.
+Kenneth also generated surf of 8–10 ft along the east shores of Hawaii, Kauai, Molokai, Maui, and Oahu.

 Tropical Storm Lidia

 In mid-September, a series of tropical waves entered the eastern Pacific from the Caribbean Sea.
 One of these waves led to the formation of a tropical depression by 12:00 UTC on September 17, which intensified into Tropical Storm Lidia and attained peak winds of 40 mph six hours later.
 Initial forecasts were of low confidence, with forecasters citing uncertainty in whether Lidia or a developing disturbance to its east would become the dominant cyclone.
 Nearly stationary, the cyclone's cloud pattern soon became distorted by the much larger circulation of developing Tropical Storm Max.
 Lidia weakened to a tropical depression late on September 18 and was completely absorbed by Max twelve hours later.

 Hurricane Max

 A tropical wave exited Africa on September 4, entering the eastern Pacific nine days later.
 The disturbance was initially slow to organize due to its broad nature, but finally began to show signs of organization early on September 18 as the system approached a stalled-out Tropical Storm Lidia.
 Remnants of Hurricane Max brought a weak cold front, heavy rainfall in Southern California on September 20.
 The system became a tropical depression by 12:00 UTC that day and intensified into Tropical Storm Max six hours later, simultaneously absorbing the weaker, much smaller Lidia.
 The storm turned northwest on the periphery of a subtropical ridge and continued to develop in a light wind shear environment.
 Max became a hurricane by 00:00 UTC on September 20 and attained peak winds of 85 mph twelve hours later, as a large but well-defined eye became apparent.
 It began steady weakening shortly thereafter as the storm entered cooler waters, falling to tropical storm intensity early on September 21 and further to tropical depression status early the next day as a mid-level ridge forced it back west.
 Max degenerated to a remnant low by 18:00 UTC on September 22, which then drifted south before dissipating on September 26.